Itaachi07/SQL-Practice/exercise_02.md

      3)   select *  from customers c inner join salespeople s ON s.snum = c.snum where s.snum IN (1001,1004);
 ----------------------------------------------------
 11. Write a query that selects all orders except those with zeroes or NULLs in the amt field

+        select * from orders where amt is not null or not amt = 0;